transformd/Flexigrid/README.md

 * New preProcess API, allows you to modify or process data sent by server before passing it to Flexigrid, allowing you to use your own JSON format for example.
 * Single Rows Select just use { singleSelect: true } in the options
 * Quick Search
+* Search for Mobile is now supported (Since mobile phones do not have an "Enter" button to trigger the search)

 ## License